Tech-Tac/nebulon/README.md

 This project is still early in development and generally not usable for daily chatting, however, you can help mature this project by contributing.

-### Features (as of now)
+### Main Features

 - Near-native performance: no more resource-hungry Chromium instances or Javascript runtimes.

 And that's about it for now, but there are other features planned and being worked on, like:

-- Background notification service: get notifications from all of your accounts without having to keep the app open and consuming memory.
+- Background notifications: get notifications from all of your accounts without having to keep the app open and consuming memory.

-- Zen mode: fullscreen a particular channel or pop it into its own window.
+- Modular UI: fullscreen a particular channel or pop it into its own window.

-- Per-server theme customization: customize your interface theme per-server, or use the theme server owners provide for their server.
+- Theme customization: customize your interface theme globally or per-server.

 If you want a feature added here, you can create an issue or start working on it.
 Please note that features that violate Discord's terms of service won't be accepted.